 Vidgo launched its English-language live TV streaming service at the end of 2019.
 The company had signed deals with Disney (owner of ABC and ESPN), Fox, Viacom (owner of HGTV) and Discovery to carry many of their basic cable channels.
 The deals also let Vidgo carry a limited number of network-owned ABC and Fox local stations.

 The timing of Vidgo’s launch was nearly perfect.
 Sony had already announced that it would shutter its PlayStation Vue streaming service in early 2020.
-DirecTV Now, rebranded as an AT&T service, had spent most of 2019 raising prices and dumping customers.
+DirecTV STREAM, going through rebranding itself, had spent most of 2019 raising prices and dumping customers.

 And then COVID-19 arrived in the United States and more people than ever were looking for affordable ways to stream live TV.